Vivek-GIT-Code/AWS-Cloud-Projects/README.md

 ## Conclusion
  - The project showcases the effectiveness of using AWS cloud services for large-scale data analytics and highlights the capabilities in automating data workflows and gaining insights for city management.

+# Project 2 Objective:
+ - The project aims to migrate data from the City of Vancouver to an AWS cloud platform and create a comprehensive data analytics pipeline.
+The goal is to streamline data processing, analysis, and visualization for various city departments, ensuring scalability, security, and efficiency in data management.